The Yale Divinity School Application Guide: Acceptance Rate, Essays, Degrees, and What to Expect

 In this post, I discuss the first week of spring break, the Buckley seminar, and the start of the Coronavirus pandemic.

-As I begin to grow comfortable at Yale, I am becoming more aware of the Ivy League façade that masks much of the mundane and unpolished aspects of elite...
+As I begin to grow comfortable at Yale, I am becoming more aware of the Ivy League facade that masks much of the mundane and unpolished aspects of elite universities.
+Explore the reality behind the prestige.

 A Yale Divinity School student shares first-hand experiences with study abroad programs, interdepartmental courses, world-famous instructors, and more.